Xiu Xiu: 2002–2004: Formation and early years

 Jamie Stewart formed Xiu Xiu in 2002 after their previous band, Ten in the Swear Jar, disbanded.
 Stewart and Cory McCulloch continued from the previous group, and were joined by Yvonne Chen and Lauren Andrews.
-The band's sound was characterized by its use of indigenous instruments and programmed drums in place of traditional rock instruments: harmonium, mandolin, brass bells, gongs, keyboards, and a cross between a guitarrón mexicano and a cello for bass, etc. Stewart states that the group is equally influenced by Nina Simone and Krzysztof Penderecki, by The Birthday Party and OMD.
+The band's sound was characterized by its use of indigenous instruments and programmed drums in place of traditional rock instruments: harmonium, mandolin, brass bells, gongs, keyboards, and a cross between a guitarrón mexicano and a cello for bass, etc.

-Xiu Xiu would tour their first LP Knife Play, and its successor EP, Chapel of the Chimes, in 2002, blending both melody and cacophony with a heavy reliance on percussive instrumentation and brass instrumentation.
+On February 19, 2002, Xiu Xiu released their first album Knife Play, and its successor EP Chapel of the Chimes, on August 13, 2002, blending both melody and cacophony with a heavy reliance on percussive instrumentation and brass instrumentation.
+In a review of the album, Pitchfork remarked, "Each track on Knife Play is like a rock song captured in a photo negative, with all the hidden details brought frighteningly to the fore".

 Following 2002, the group would shrink in membership as Yvonne Chen left to focus on her vegan boutique Otsu and self-published magazine Zum, while Cory McCulloch also stopped touring, focusing instead on producing the band's next two LPs.
 A personal loss would affect Xiu Xiu as well, as Jamie Stewart's father, musician and record producer Michael Stewart was found dead after an apparent suicide.
-Coping with these losses, Stewart would record the group's follow-up to Knife Play, 2003's A Promise.
+Coping with this loss, Stewart would record the group's second album, A Promise, which released on February 18, 2003.